medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Setup

-To create application specific models, create a new dbt project as described [here](https://docs.getdbt.com/reference/commands/init)  and a Github repository (it may be public or private).
+To create application specific models, create a  [new dbt project](https://docs.getdbt.com/reference/commands/init).
+Edit the `packages.yml` in your new dbt project to add the [CHT Pipeline](https://docs.getdbt.com/docs/build/packages)  as a dependency.
+So that you can track changes in your models, put your dbt new project in a GitHub repository (it may be public or private).
-The [CHT Pipeline](https://docs.getdbt.com/docs/build/packages) dbt project, should be included as a dependency in `packages.yml`
 ```yml
 packages:
   - git: "https://github.com/medic/cht-pipeline"